ozonuweg/CSE212-DataStructure-Tutorial/3-sets.md

 ## Adding items in a set
 - To add one item to a set use the add() method.
+The Time Complexity is O(1) - Performance of hashing the value (assuming good conflict resolution)
 ```
 sample_set = {"apple", "banana", "cherry"}